-After the onset of the season, it may become apparent that the actual Eulachon adult run-size is different than originally projected, and an adjustment to the Harvest Phase in-season may be needed.
+After the onset of the season, it may become apparent that the actual Eulachon adult run-size is different than originally projected, and an in-season adjustment to the Harvest Phase may be needed.
 The fishery may be upgraded or downgraded more than once per season, depending on whether the appropriate criteria are met to trigger a change in Harvest Phase.
-The sections below outline in-season triggers, which may be easily identified by managers to justify an upgrade or downgrade in the Harvest Phase and any subsequent changes in the allowable commercial and recreational harvest opportunities (Table 4).
+The sections below outline in-season harvest triggers, which may be easily identified by managers to justify an upgrade or downgrade in the Harvest Phase and any subsequent changes in recommendations for commercial and recreational harvest opportunities (Table 4).

 Table 4.
-In-season management triggers to upgrade (top) and downgrade (bottom) the Harvest Phase.Management triggers are based on CPUE data collected in the mainstem commercial fishery; however,this table may be updated to incorporate CPUE data from a standardized test fishery, should one everbe developed.
+In-season management triggers to upgrade (top) or downgrade (bottom) the Harvest Phase.Management triggers are based on CPUE data collected in the mainstem commercial fishery; however, this table may be updated to incorporate CPUE data from a standardized test fishery, should one be developed.

 In-Season Management: Upgrade Triggers

-Starting Ending Harvest Phase Harvest Phase Management Trigger
+Starting Ending Management Trigger

 Harvest Phase Harvest Phase

-0 1 No data available for upgrade

 1 2 Daily CPUE >250 lbs for 1 period

 2 3 Daily CPUE >400 lbs for 3 open periods

 3 4 Daily CPUE >1000 lbs for 5 open periods

 In-Season Management: Downgrade Triggers

 Starting Harvest Phase Ending Harvest Phase Management Trigger

-1 0 Unnecessary due to low catches

 2 or 3 1 Rolling CPUE <50 after February 25

 3 or 4 2 Rolling CPUE <250 after March 1